Healthy Holiday Recipes

 • Roasted Vegetable Platter: A mix of colourful, seasonal vegetables roasted with herbs.

-• Spiced Nuts: A healthier alternative to store-bought snacks, these can be seasoned with a mix of festive spices.
+• Spiced Nuts: A healthier alternative to store-bought snacks, seasoned with festive spices.

 2. Main Courses:

-• Herb-Roasted Turkey Breast: A leaner option than traditional roast turkey, packed with flavor.
+• Herb-Roasted Turkey Breast: A leaner option than traditional roast turkey, packed with flavour.

-• Stuffed Butternut Squash: A vegetarian option that can be filled with quinoa, vegetables, and dried fruits.
+• Stuffed Butternut Squash: A vegetarian option filled with quinoa, vegetables, and dried fruits.

 3. Sides: